alvaroflorin/Challenge-d3js/Readme.md

 # Steps

-- We will take as starting example The mandatory task
+- We will take as starting example The mandatory task that is in https://github.com/alvaroflorin/Mandatory-d3js

 _./src/index.ts_